broadinstitute/sc2-cmu-study/README.md

 The 'transmission-reconstruction' script uses Outbreaker2 (Campbell et al. 2018, BMC Bioinformatics) to reconstruct the outbreak using combinations of genomic, contact tracing, and WiFi proximity data.

 The 'wastewater_analyses_etc' Jupyter Notebook contains code associated with all wastewater analyses and figures.
 In addition, it contains some contact tracing, clinical sequencing, and B.1.429.1 minor allele analyses.

+The 'wifi_script_final' Jupyter Notebook contains all code associated with wifi proximity network analyses and figures.
+It also includes some contact tracing network analyses used for assessing the outbreaker2 results.